YoYoGames/GameMaker-Bugs/README.md

 It's up to you which method you use, as all reports/files go to the same places and follow the same processes; however, you may prefer to use the IDE tool if your sample project needs to be private and visible only to GameMaker staff.

+### Submitting a Bug Report - What Does It Contain?

+For more info on this, please see [our FAQ about what's in a report .zip file and what we do with it](https://help.yoyogames.com/hc/en-us/articles/13150754375453).

 <br />

 ## The Bug Submission Process